jayanktyagi/Simple-Chat-Bot/README.md

 # Simple-Chat-Bot

-A simple chat bot built in java that asks people questions and gives answers.
+A simple chat bot built in java that guesses age and simple questions.